Title I-C Migrant Education

 Migrancy as a Way of Life

-- The principal reasons migrants move from one area to another or from state to state are to find work, to get better pay for their work, or to better their economic situation.
+- The principle reasons migrants move from one area to another or from state to state are to find work, to get better pay for their work, or to better their economic situation.

 - Initially, the term “migrant” and “migrant worker” referred to seasonal agricultural workers who followed the crops and harvests.

 Later, the term “migrant worker” was expanded by statute to include persons who moved to obtain temporary or seasonal employment in fishing, dairy farming, and processing of agricultural and fishing products.
-The children of theses workers no represent a significant part of the migrant child population.
+The children of these workers represent a significant part of the migrant child population.

 - The first real migrant movement began after the Civil War when freed slaves fled north and fell into agricultural work in Ohio, New York, and other northern states.